Teamexe/Online_polling_app/README.md

 ## 7. Install phpMyAdmin
-Run the command : *sudo apt-get install phpmyadmin* Check phpMyAdmin by running http://localhost/phpmyadmin in browser. start with localhost/Online_polling_app/homepage.php
+Run the command : *sudo apt-get install phpmyadmin* Check phpMyAdmin by running http://localhost/phpmyadmin in browser.
+Keep the repository containing the code in /var/www/html, and then start with localhost/Online_polling_app/homepage.php